 Tree Lighting

 The City of Edmonton has operated Old Man Creek Nursery since 1910.
 Currently, the nursery grows, receives, and cares for the trees, shrubs, and wildflowers that are planted by the City Operations department.
-This effort supports the growth and health of our urban forest canopy by providing high-quality, disease-free plant material.
-Annually, the nursery receives,cares for and ships approximately 3,500 caliper trees, and 25,000 native plants.

-At any given time there are approximately 7,000 trees being grown in the nursery fields, some of which are trial species being tested for their suitability for Edmonton’s climate to increase the diversity of the urban forest and create a healthy and sustainable urban forest.
+At any given time, there are approximately 7,000 trees being grown in the nursery fields, some of which are trial species being tested for their suitability for Edmonton’s climate to increase the diversity of the urban forest and create a healthy and sustainable urban forest.

-Old Man Creek Nursery
+- 524 Caliper trees harvested from the Old Man Creek Nursery